NLParrot/backend/README.md

 - The DDL is defined in data/schema/
 - If raw data has changed, you can run insert_into_sqlite_db.py to put the data into sqlite .db file

+### NetworkX
+- Not a proper DB, but a graph representing roads inside/around the university
+- Data from OpenStreetMap
+    - Fixed some data from openstreetmap